-Kayla Williams is a Central Alberta based singer/songwriter who unabashedly loves pop music!
-Her sound is characterized by catchy melodies and full harmonies, layered over a backdrop reminiscent of decades past, pulling from the ‘60s to the ‘80s.
-Her love of oldies music is represented by her soulful vocals and thoughtful lyrics, while modern influences are clear in her songwriting.
-She pulls inspiration from bands like The Temptations, The Beach Boys and Fleetwood Mac, sounding similar to contemporary artists like Ralph, Leon and Lianne La Havas and Canadian pop songstress Ralph.
+Kayla Williams is a Central Alberta based singer/songwriter who unabashedly loves soulful pop music.
+Her sound is characterized by powerful, buttery vocals layered over a backdrop reminiscent of decades past.
+Her love of ‘60s/’70s music is represented by her soulful songwriting and thoughtful lyrics, while modern influences are clear in her sound.
+She pulls inspiration from oldies bands like the Four Tops, Hall and Oates and Fleetwood Mac as well as newer artists such as Lianne La Havas and Canadian pop songstress Ralph.

 A new, soft ‘70s/”yacht rock”-inspired EP is planned for release in the summer of 2022.
-Her last single, “Stealing from My Youth” (2020) was recorded with JUNO Award winning producer, Spencer Cheyne (Jocelyn Alice, Brett Kissel), from OCL Studios (Calgary).
-“I wrote this song in the midst of the chaos when we were mostly housebound,” says Williams.
-“In many ways, not being able to live life ‘normally’ felt like there were days being taken from me, like the pandemic was stealing from my youth”.
-Despite the impact of COVID-19 on the live music industry, Williams performed more shows in the summer of 2020 than any year previously.
+Her last single, “Stealing from My Youth” (2020) was recorded with JUNO Award winning producer Spencer Cheyne (Jocelyn Alice, Brett Kissel) at OCL Studios (near Calgary, AB).
+“In many ways, not being able to live life ‘normally’ felt like there were days being taken from me, like the pandemic was stealing from my youth,” says Williams.
+Despite the impact of COVID-19 on the live music industry, Williams performed more shows in the summers of 2021 and 2020 than she ever has before.

-Over the past three years Williams has released three singles (“Something Right” 2019, “Parking Lot” 2018 and “One More Dose” 2017), which have all received local radio airplay.
-She’s been interviewed by CBC Calgary’s The Homestretch and CBC Edmonton’s Radio Active.
-“Something Right” (March 2019) was specifically written for the 2019 Canada Winter Games and was performed in front of an audience of over 8,000 at the closing ceremonies in Red Deer and broadcast nationally on TSN.
-Kayla was also one of 11 Western Canadian musicians invited into Canada’s Music Incubator’s AE West professional development program at the National Music Centre (2019).
+Since 2017, Williams has released four singles independently, and all have received regional radio airplay including CKUA and CBC.
+She’s been interviewed by CBC Calgary’s, The Homestretch and CBC Edmonton’s, Radio Active.
+Her single, “Something Right” (2019), was specifically written for the Canada Winter Games that year and was performed in front of over 8,000 people at the closing ceremonies in Red Deer, and to a national television audience on TSN.
+Williams was also one of 11 Western Canadian musicians invited into Canada’s Music Incubator’s AE West professional development program at the National Music Centre (2019).
 She has performed at Edmonton Fringe (2021), Waynestock Music Fest (2021/2019), Robson Valley Music Fest (2019/2018/2016) among hundreds of local performances every year.